 DON’T: Additionally, don’t dress down your good looks.
 Or avoid looking absolutely glamorous like a Hollywood star.
 Say “YES” to the shimmering wedding dress.
 Otherwise, try something more functional like a colourful, off the peg costume designed jumpsuit.
 Shopping tip: www.bridalguide.com

 4• Impeccable suit and chinos for the groom-to-be

 DO: In fact, do not forget the groom’s suit.
 Let him wear a badge of honor, an ombre palette (shaded or graduated in tone), will defiantly make him stand out from the rest.
 A smartly tailored suit consisting of suave trousers (pants, chinos), breast coat, jacket and dress shoes (loafers) are appropriate.

 DON’T: Although, your groom’s slick wedding outfit transforms his appearance.
 The main colour is black for a suit.
 Nevertheless, darker hues such as grey, navy blue and complimentary wine cololurs can be worn.
-Tailor-made suits can be found at https://theblacktux.com/tuxedo-suit-rental
+Tailor-made tuxedos and suits can be rented or supplied by online men’s outfits stores.

 DO: The white tie is the most sophisticated, formal, and well-known wedding outfit.
 This special occasion attire is suited for red carpet wedding events, royal gatherings, glitz & glam weddings.

 DON’T: So, if you are hosting or going to a prestigious wedding, you can opt for an elegant garment.
 Clothing and shoes that are different and off-the-cuff really set you apart from others.
 Go to www.debretts.com/weddings/bridal-and-dress-codes-guests.

 6• Formal wedding dress code